-He is consistently named a “top doctor” in pain management by Washingtonian Magazine and Northern Virginia Magazine, most recently in 2013.
+He is consistently named a “top doctor” in pain management by Washingtonian Magazine and Northern Virginia Magazine, most recently in 2017 and 2018.

 In diagnosing and treating patients, he draws on his more than 30 years of experience with National Spine & Pain Centers.
 “I came here after my medical residency, and I never left,” said Dr. Cherrick.
 In fact, he is a founding member of the practice.

 In part, Dr. Cherrick attributes his diagnostic expertise to his listening skills and the value he places on input from patients.
 “Patients can tell us a lot about their pain; we just need to ask the right questions,” said Dr. Cherrick.

 After gathering patient feedback, Dr. Cherrick completes a skillful physical exam.
 At that point, he meticulously synthesizes this information with state-of-the-art diagnostic tests.
 “When we capture enough data, we can begin to ‘connect the dots’ and an accurate picture of the problem begins to appear,” said Dr. Cherrick.